 Civitan-Sparks Clinics faculty provide the primary training for the students and trainees enrolled in the UAB LEND training program.
 In order to maximize efficiency and ensure quality, the faculty and staff are organized into disciplines with responsibility for setting and implementing the disciplinary and interdisciplinary goals and objectives.
 Faculty members have academic appointments in UAB departments where they also teach and carry out various departmental responsibilities

 MCH Collaborative Network

-The MCH LEND program also works in collaboration with three other MCH training programs at UAB through the MCH Collaborative Network.
-The purpose of the MCH Collaborative Network is to provide a network for the promotion of shared MCH training, technical assistance and research at UAB.
-UAB is unique in that it has four MCHB interdisciplinary training grants on campus.
-The Network provides a vehicle for sharing continuing education and technical assistance efforts, enhancing interdisciplinary graduate and post-graduate leadership training, expanded information dissemination, advocacy around MCH issues, collaborative research and grants support, and enhanced trainee recruitment.
+The MCH LEND program also works in collaboration with five other MCH training programs at UAB and in the state of Alabama through the Alabama MCH Leadership Network.
+The purpose of the Alabama MCH Leadership Network is to provide a network for the promotion of shared MCH training, technical assistance and research at UAB.
+UAB is unique in that it has five MCHB interdisciplinary training grants on campus, and works closely with the MCH Pipeline Training Program at Alabama State University.
+The Network provides a vehicle for sharing continuing education and technical assistance efforts, enhancing interdisciplinary graduate and post-graduate leadership training, expanding information dissemination, advocacy through partnerships with the MCH community, collaborative research and grants support, and enhanced trainee recruitment.